Tommy Drumm

-Tommy Drumm (born 22 March 1955) is an Irish former sportsperson.
+Tommy Drumm (born 22 March 1955) is an Irish former sportsman.
 He lived on Collins Avenue West.
 He attended (Primary) The School of the Holy Child, Larkhill, Whitehall, and (Secondary) St Aidan's Christian brothers School, Dublin 9.
 He played Gaelic football with his local club Whitehall Gaels, renamed Whitehall Colmcille's GAA and was a senior member of the Dublin county team from 1976 until 1984.
 Drumm captained Dublin to the All-Ireland title in 1983.